michaeljones/pantheon/git-internals/notes.md

   remove.
 A variable that could have an a clearer name.
 A commit message that doesn't include an extra piece of information that clarifies that change you made right down the bottom.

   - Why do this?
-We do this have a clean history and to safe our colleages that might be reviewing our large change a commit at a time and you don't want them to have to point out typos and mistakes if you can avoid it.
+We do this have a clean history and to save our colleages that might be reviewing our large change a commit at a time and you don't want them to have to point out typos and mistakes if you can avoid it.